Custody and Support Assistance Clinic (CASAC)

 The Custody and Support Assistance Clinic (CASAC) assists hundreds of low income Philadelphians with child custody, child support, and domestic violence legal issues every year.
 In close partnership with Philadelphia Legal Assistance (PLA), student advocates work one-on-one with clients to prepare legal documents, provide advice on court appearances, and educate clients about the family law legal process.
 The vast majority of CASAC clients will be representing themselves pro se in any family court proceedings, and CASAC’s goal is to educate and prepare them.
 In select cases, experienced advocates represent clients in their child custody and child support conference and hearings in Philadelphia Family Court, under the supervision of experienced family law attorneys at Philadelphia Legal Assistance and Berner Klaw & Watson LLP.

 Advocates manage their own caseload during the course of the school year, interacting with anywhere from 25 to 50 clients.
 Advocates support their clients throughout the course of their family law issue, from basic advice and an initial filing to a stipulated agreement and court hearings.
-In any given year CASAC usually serves 500-600 clients.
+In the 2014-2015 academic year, CASAC Advocates reached more than 600 clients!

 Who We Are

 CASAC is a student pro bono clinic run and staffed by Penn Law students.
 During the school year, current Penn Law students serve as advocates.
 Experienced CASAC advocates manage the program through our executive board.
 During the summer, law students from a variety of local law schools support the program.
 Attorneys at Philadelphia Legal Assistance provide legal supervision, overseeing the advice and documentation prepared by advocates.